21satvik/21satvik/README.md

 - 🌱 I'm currently a full stack developer and learning anything that piques my interest
 - 👯 I’m looking to start contributing to open source community
-- 🥅 2022 Goals: Learn more about AI/ML
+- 🥅 2024 Goals: Expand my knowledge in microservices and cloud-native development.
 - ⚡ Fun fact: I also have experience video editing and photoshop

 ### Connect with me: